rnystrom/RNThemeManager/README.md

 ## Colors

 Colors are fairly simple.
 Just use a hexidecimal color code for the key value.
+There is no need to prefix with <code>#</code>.

 ## Theming with NIBs